Kethas/esolang/README.md

 Try not to break these functions (by passing illegal indices or paths) because it will throw a Java exception, and not necessarily just return null in Fox.

+### Why ###
+This project was a learning experience for me.
+I had wanted to make my own programming language for quite a while, and when I found the tutorial LSBASI (https://ruslanspivak.com/lsbasi-part1/) I immediately started to follow it.
+While the original Interpreter is written in Python, I decided to use Java for mine, as I was more familiar with Java.

+I had also wanted to make this programming language more functional, yet still a scripting language.
+This was, unfortunately, before I had learnt Haskell or anything else functional.
+As a result, functions are always first-class, though they receive a list of arguments and cannot be called partially.
+Also, variables are always mutable and all side effects are allowed, something that, today, is considered highly un-functional.

+This project, however un-functional it is, did teach me a lot about how programming languages are lexed and parsed, and how to write simple lexers and parsers.